 A skilled and competent workforce sits at the heart of this strategy.
 Appropriate levels of advice must be targeted and transparent using the national guidance documents as a benchmark in terms of 'standards'.
-The Service must have officers who possess the appropriate technical expertise to ensure achievement of satisfactory standard requirements and the provision of advice that enables the business to understand what is required by the law.
+Our Service must have officers who possess the appropriate technical expertise to ensure achievement of satisfactory standard requirements and the provision of advice that enables the business to understand what is required by the law.

-The Service recognises the importance of training and development towards the success of fire protection work and is committed to continuous professional development providing competence based training at appropriate career and development points.
-Personnel completing fire protection duties whether they are operational officers or specialist fire protection inspectors will be provided with the correct level of training and development required for the level of work they undertake.
-They will work to National Occupational Standards and adhere to the policies and procedures laid down by the Fire and Rescue Service.
+We recognise the importance of training and development towards the success of fire protection work and is committed to continuous professional development providing competence based training at appropriate career and development points.
+Personnel completing fire protection duties, whether they are operational officers or specialist fire protection inspectors, will be provided with the correct level of training and development required for the level of work they undertake.
+They will work to national occupational standards and adhere to the policies and procedures laid down by the fire and rescue service.

 The level of training for our fire safety function will determine the activities staff carry out.
-Training delivered to IFE standards is nationally accredited and the internal training meets ECFRS internal quality assurance processes for training.
-All roles and associated knowledge requirements are in line with the Competency Framework for Business Fire Safety Regulators these are outlined below.
-Training will be aimed at three levels: -
+Training delivered to IFE standards is nationally accredited and the internal training meets our internal quality assurance processes for training.
+All roles and associated knowledge requirements are in line with the competency framework for business fire safety regulators these are outlined below.
+Training will be aimed at three levels:

-Business Fire Safety Inspector - An inspector can complete audits of all regulated premises including complex and higher risk residential buildings.
+Business Fire Safety Inspector

+A BFS inspector can complete audits of all regulated premises including complex and higher risk residential buildings.
 They may audit buildings based upon fire engineering principles however, should be cognisant of the scope of their competency (see section 12) and request appropriate assistance where necessary.
 Inspectors can investigate and report on breaches of fire safety legislation for the commencement of legal prosecutions.
 They can respond to submissions from building control bodies advising on fire safety issues, where appropriate, relating to the construction, demolition and/or refurbishment of regulated premises.
 They are qualified to take formal enforcement action for a breach of fire safety legislation.
-Only persons authorised in writing should undertake fire safety audits: Competency - Level 4 Diploma in Fire Safety
+Only persons authorised in writing should undertake fire safety audits: Competency - Level 4 Diploma in Fire Safety.

-Business Fire Safety Advisor - A BFS Advisor can undertake audits in simple premises, offer advice and educate those responsible for fire safety in regulated premises.
+Business Fire Safety Advisor

+A BFS Advisor can undertake audits in simple premises, offer advice and educate those responsible for fire safety in regulated premises.
 They are not qualified to take enforcement action for a breach of fire safety legislation.
 Only persons authorised in writing should undertake fire safety audits.
-Competency - Level 3 Certificate in Fire Safety
+Competency - Level 3 Certificate in Fire Safety.

-Non-Fire safety specialists - Appropriately trained operational staff to undertake basic fire safety checks of low risk simple premises.
+Non-Fire safety specialists

+Appropriately trained operational staff to undertake basic fire safety checks of low risk simple premises.
 Competency - In-house Fire Safety training.

-Due to the technical nature of this work, succession plan in vital in ensuring vital skills are maintain within the Service.
-In order to achieve this the Service will maintain an annual Training and development specifically for the Protection Department.
-This will ensure that the appropriately trained staff are maintained for the correct level for the Service to achieve this strategy.
+Due to the technical nature of this work, succession plan in vital in ensuring vital skills are maintained.
+In order to achieve this we will maintain an annual training and development specifically for the protection department.
+This will ensure that the appropriately trained staff are maintained for the correct level.